Data Quality (DQ) in an Agile World

 How Does Data Quality Fit Into Agile?

 In theory, the need for clean data is orthogonal to the paradigm that you’re following.
-In practice, the greater focus on quality within the agile community, at least amongst the disciplined practitioners, provides greater opportunity for improved data quality.
+In practice, the greater focus on quality within the agile community, at least amongst disciplined practitioners, provides greater opportunity for improved data quality.

 Figure 1.
 Agile data quality techniques throughout the agile software development lifecycle (click to enlarge).